-- 1) The requested candidate is deployed at the chosen SBS.
-It will be processed by this SBS instantly. - 2) The requested candidate is not deployed at the nearest SBS but accessible on other SBSs, which leads to multi-hop transfers between the SBSs until the request is responded by another SBS.
-That is, - 2.
+- The requested candidate is deployed at the chosen SBS.
+It will be processed by this SBS instantly. - 2) The requested candidate is not deployed at the nearest SBS but accessible on other SBSs, which leads to multihop transfers between the SBSs until the request is responded by another SBS.
+That is, the request will route through the HetNet until it is responded by an SBS who deploys the required candidate. - 2.
 Whether SBSs are logically connected comes down to their IP segments. - 3.
 Taobao is the world's biggest e-commerce website, established in China.